TamimEhsan/interview-questions-bangladesh/README.md

 <details>
 <summary>
-[DB] A schema has entities like CUSTOMERS, ORDERS, ORDER_ITEMS, PRODUCTS, PRODUCT_DETAILS, WAREHOUSES, INVENTORIES.
+A schema has entities like CUSTOMERS, ORDERS, ORDER_ITEMS, PRODUCTS, PRODUCT_DETAILS, WAREHOUSES, INVENTORIES.
 Data fields of entities and cardinality relationships were given in the figure.
 Questions included from <>
 1. Group by, Order by, Join <>
 2. Extracting month and year from oracle dates <>
 3. Find ranks based on some criterion.
 The extremely hard question was - find top 10 customers based on their total amount spent in 2023.
 This one involved the following topics: aggregation, join of multiple tables, nested sub-query, year extraction from date.
 The book of Sukarna sir contains one/two such exercises.
 Practise them properly